mchenggit/kabanero-event/architecture/README.md

 #### Source code repository created via Appsody

 For this scenario:
+- The source repository contains the name and version of the strategy to use.
+For example, main-strategy:1.0
 - the source repository contains the name and version of the stack, e.g., appsody/node-js:0.2.2
-- The source repository contains the name and version of the strategy to use.
-For example, main-strategy-1.0
 - There is an exact match from the strategy/stack to the configured collection.

-**TBD: About semantic versioning:
-- Should strategy be semantic versioned?
-- What does semantic version really buy you?
-- With semantic version, how do you do reproducible re-builds?
-**

-Different strategies may be configured.
-Possible pre-defined strategies:
+No semantic versioning
+  - Can inadvertently go back to old version if active version changes.
+  - No good way reproduce original build: how to track which version is used to build which commit.
+  - How to wait for apps that fail on the new version?

+Can provide pre-defined strategies.
+For example,
-- Simple one-stage strategy
+- One-stage strategy
    - Build-only
    - calling other CI/CD, such as Jenkins Strategy
 - Jenkins-X strategy: Jenkins-x Dev, Jenkins-X stage, Jenkins-X prod

 Jenkin-X uses Github repositories and PullRequest to manage devops stages and stage promotions.